 Action Pathways to Developing Arts-Enriched Schools

-Arts Ed Now has mapped out steps you can take to advance your district or school’s arts programs.
-Also see their Campaign Tools for more action items.
+Arts Ed Now has mapped out steps you can take to advance school arts programs.
+See their Campaign Tools for more action items to support music education.

 Arts Education is Essential

 Save The Music joined many national organizations to support a unified statement on the necessity for arts education for all students, “Arts Education Is Essential.”